 Raynaud’s disease is a disorder that causes temporarily reduced blood flow to the hands and feet.
 The reduction in blood flow is due to a contraction of the smooth muscles controlling the small arteries that supply blood to the hands and feet.
 This contraction is also known as a vasospasm.
 In people with Raynaud’s disease, vasospasms may be triggered by stress or cold temperatures.
 These can lead to the affected areas becoming numb, cool to the touch, and white or bluish in color.
 When blood flow returns to normal, the affected areas may throb, tingle, or turn red.
 If you have symptoms of Raynaud’s disease in your feet, a podiatrist can teach you how to manage this condition.

 When dealing with systemic disease of the feet, it is extremely important to check the affected areas routinely so that any additional problems are caught quickly.
-If you have any concerns about your Feet contact Brent Harwood, DPM from Southeast Podiatry.
+If you have any concerns about your feet and ankles contact Brent Harwood, DPM from Southeast Podiatry.
 Our doctor will assist you with all of your podiatric needs.

 Systemic Diseases of the Feet